jakooistra/maze/README.md

                    Can be specified multiple times.
   -usage         Ignores other commands, and outputs detailed usage notes.
   -perf          Measures maze generation speed for all specified types.
+  -collate       When outputting maze images, output all types in one wide image.
 ```

 ## Want to make your own maze generator?